poshi1865/Kings-Engine/README.txt

 Hear the roar of the King's Engine

-A 1v1 game using paddles
+A 1v1 game using paddles.